Celestin-17/IMSystem/README.md

 # Program features:

-• Optimized User Interface (since Tkinter graphics are very old aged I incorporated 70+ images for the UI Widgets and every button it's a label at base with 3 functions bound to act as one)
+• Optimized User Interface (since Tkinter graphics are very old aged I incorporated 70+ images for the UI Widgets, every button being a label at base with 3 functions bound to act as one)

 • Login System  (based on EmployeeID that is given upon employee creation)